kamranahmad123/Movie-Site/README.md

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/kamranahmad123/leaderboard/blob/setup-project/LICENSE.md) licensed.
+This project is [MIT](https://github.com/kamranahmad123/Movie-Setup/blob/setup-project/LICENSE.md) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# leaderboard
+# Movie-Setup
 # javascriptCaptsone